Yukawa-Lorentz Symmetry in Non-Hermitian Dirac Materials

 The last terms in Eqs.~\eqref{eq:yukawaflow1} and~\eqref{eq:yukawaflow2} are pertinent in the proximity to an $n$-component MCM ordering, where $n=n_1 + n_2$, and they are nontrivial only when the bare value of the NH Fermi velocity ($v^0_{_{\rm NH}}$) is zero, corresponding to a Hermitian Dirac system.
 Then a fully stable quantum multi-critical point with enlarged $O(n)$ symmetry emerges at $g^2_{_{1,\star}}=g^2_{_{2,\star}}=\varepsilon/[2 N_f+4-n]$~\cite{BRoy2011, RoyGoswamiJuricic2018}.
 These terms, however, do not exist in NH Dirac system as CCM and ACM components of the MCM order possess distinct Yukawa-Lorentz symmetries (hence cannot be coupled).
-The fixed point located at $(g^2_{_{1,\star}},g^2_{_{2,\star}})=(\varepsilon/[2 N_f+4-n_1],\varepsilon/[2 N_f+4-n_2])$ thus controls a direct first-order phase transition between them, tunable by bosonic masses ($m^2_1$ or $m^2_2$), which we do not discuss in any further detail.
+The fixed point located at $(g^2_{_{1,\star}},g^2_{_{2,\star}})=(\varepsilon/[2 N_f+4-n_1],\varepsilon/[2 N_f+4-n_2])$ thus controls a direct first-order phase transition between them, as the transition can be tuned by either one of the bosonic masses $m^2_1$ or $m^2_2$, for which the distinct RG flow equations are shown below in Eq.~\eqref{eq:massflow}.
+We do not discuss such first-order transition between two ordered phases in any further detail.
 These two scenarios are shown in Fig.~\ref{fig:streamplot}.

 The RG flow equations for the $\Phi^4$ couplings associated with the CCM and ACM orderings assume the forms

 for $j=1$ and $2$, respectively, in terms of the rescaled coupling constant $\lambda_1/(8 \pi^2 v_{_{\rm F}}) \to \lambda_1$ and $\lambda_2/(8 \pi^2 v_{_{\rm H}}) \to \lambda_2$.
 The fixed point values $\lambda_{j,\star}$ (somewhat lengthy expression) are obtained from the solution of $\beta_{\lambda_j}=0$.
 The RG flow equation for the bosonic mass parameters that serve as the tuning parameter for the NH DSM to CCM and ACM QPTs respectively take the forms